ErikBjare/evernote-export/README.md

-Evernote Backup
+Evernote Export
 ----------------
-It's for backuping your Evernote, obviously.
-But can also be used for exporting it (for later import to a superior service).
+It's for exporting your Evernote notes, obviously. (for later import to a superior service)

 ## Quirks